-The Trustee paid the following amounts to the organisations that employ either a Director or Alternate Director of the Trustee.
-Directors' remuneration is set with reference to rates paid by comparable businesses in the financial services industry.
+The Trustee and the Fund paid the following amounts to the organisations that employ either a Director, Alternate Director or a Committee member of the Trustee.
+Directors' and Committee members' remuneration is set with reference to rates paid by comparable businesses in the financial services industry.
+The amounts disclosed include superannuation contributions paid directly to the Director or Committee member.
 Other payments include advertising, marketing and education services for AustralianSuper and are made on normal commercial terms.

-2021 Organisation Directors' payments \$'000 Other payments \$'000 Total payments \$'000
+Directors' payments \$'000 Other payments \$'000 Total payments \$'000

+2022

+Australian Manufacturing Workers' Union 170 95 265

+Australian Workers' Union 173 195 368

+Finance Sector Union 94 30 124

+United Workers Union 29 - 29

+Total 466 320 786

+2021

-Australian Manufacturing Workers' Union 138 185 323
+Australian Manufacturing Workers' Union 157 185 342

-Australian Workers' Union 108 190 298
+Australian Workers' Union 129 190 319

 Finance Sector Union 59 30 89

-United Workers' Union 21 - 21
+United Workers Union 21 - 21

-Total 326 405 731
+Total 366 405 771